BM285/DI_ABAP_Integration/exercises/ex2/README.md

 More information can be found [here](https://blogs.sap.com/2019/10/29/abap-integration-for-sap-data-hub-and-sap-data-intelligence-overview-blog/).<br><br>

-**THANK YOU VERY MUCH** for having participated in this Deep Dive and Hands On workshop.
+**THANK YOU VERY MUCH** for having participated in this Hands On workshop.
 We hope you have enjoyed it!

-Bengt Mertens and Tobias Koebler<br><br>
+Bengt Mertens and Tobias Karpstein<br><br>

 **************************************************